 Lack of visibility also forces you to rely on your suppliers and other companies in order to keep informed about what’s happening to your investments.
 Many suppliers are relatively good at keeping their customers informed.
 However, all you need is one weak link in the chain to bring your entire company grinding to a halt.

 Evaluating your supply chain is a great way to identify any stopping blocks that are slowing your business processes down.
 However, there’s plenty of additional information that you can access if you know where to look.
 Most notably concerning customer demand and inventory turnover.

 Intelligent supply chain tools provide insight into these aspects of your business instantly.
+Incorporating custom logistics software development into your supply chain strategy can further enhance this intelligence, offering bespoke solutions that are tailored to your specific business needs and challenges.
 For instance, you might have software in place that tracks which of your products demand the most re-orders in a certain amount of time.
 Your software could also show you when peaks and drops in demand happen.
 This allows you to adjust the way you order supplies accordingly.